Refrigerators, stoves would be required for new leases of residences under proposed California bill

 "At the start of 2019, me and my roommate moved into a really nice apartment, but it had no fridge, so it was a great place, so we took it, but we had to get a fridge off of Craigslist," said Dan Acosta of Hollywood.

-Adrian Granada said her apartment unit did not have a refrigerator when she moved in, and she had to use a hot plate for six months before buying a second-hand stove -- for about $700, or the equivalent of half her monthly rent.
+Adrienne Granados said her Simi Valley apartment unit did not have a refrigerator when she moved in, and she had to use a hot plate for six months before buying a second-hand stove -- for about $700, or the equivalent of half her monthly rent.

 Currently, California law does not mandate that rental units include those appliances, leading to confusion and frustration among some renters -- especially those who are new to an area.